 Another new pair of earphones is the Outlier Air from none other than Creative.
 The crux of this audio accessory is its battery life of 30 hours.
-Plus, they are the company's first truly wireless earphones and needless to say, these are also water-resistant sporting an IPX5 rating of IPX5.
+Plus, they are the company's first truly wireless earphones, and needless to say, these are also water-resistant sporting a rating of IPX5.

 All the common features aside, one of the remarkable things about the Creative Outlier Air is the sweet price of $79.
 That is almost $170 less than the premium pricing of the Powerbeats Pro.

 But is it the only difference between both these premium wireless earphones?
 Or is there something more than meets the eye?